Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Optimisation models

 In this section, we extend the proposed model from a single loop in which actors can be included or not to multiple loops defined on the fly.
 This extension will be crucial to scale the proposed model in space, i.e.~allowing the loop operator to build and operate multiple loops defined dynamically across a broad area and considering many actors simultaneously.

-We define a compact representation of the model and propose an extended formulation based on a Dantzig-Wolfe decomposition.
+We define a compact representation of the model\footnote{The full Model~\eqref{model:multiloop-cpct} can be found in~\ref{app:multiloop}} and propose an extended formulation based on a Dantzig-Wolfe decomposition.
 We claim the extended formulation can be solved directly and not through a branch-and-price algorithm, with a number of variables remaining small enough as the number of actors increases, and support that claim with the characteristics of potentially optimal loops.

 The number of non-trivial loops is bounded above by $n/2$, we will denote $l \in \Compactloopset$ the loop indices.
-The loop membership variables become:
+The loop membership variables $x_{i}^{l}$ are indexed by the loop and takes value $1$ when actor $i$ is assigned to loop $l$.
 Aside of $x_{i}^{l}$ variables, some of the constraints defined in \cref{sec:single-loop-model} evolve as soon as multiple loops are considered.
-The exclusion constraints (Constraints~\eqref{eq:sl-actexcl1} and \eqref{eq:sl-actexcl2}) should be rewritten as follows, to ensure that two actors not being members of the same loop cannot exchange electricity:
+Exclusion constraints (Constraints~\eqref{eq:sl-actexcl1} and \eqref{eq:sl-actexcl2}) should be rewritten as follows, to ensure that two actors not being members of the same loop cannot exchange electricity: